atomone-hub/atomone/x/dynamicfee/AIMD.md

 ## Default EIP-1559 With AIMD EIP-1559

-It is entirely possible to implement the default EIP-1559 fee market with the AIMD EIP-1559 fee market.
+It is entirely possible to implement the default EIP-1559 dynamic fee pricing with the AIMD EIP-1559 dynamic fee pricing.
 This can be done by setting the following parameters:

 * `Alpha = 0.0`
 * `Beta = 1.0`